dbford/Sample-MySQL-Message-Queue/README.md

 Also, as I do not yet know Closure, the Java language was used.

+Lastly, as an implementation detail, messages are not deleted from the database after they've been `CONFIRMED`.
+Instead, a new API, `queue.deleteMessageOlderThan(Instant)` has been added to handle this situation.
+This was done so that messages and be audited for a period of time before disappearing forever.

 ## Important files
 | File | Description |
 | ---- | ----------- |